-There is a fixed rate of 2.5% added to all credit card transactions and a flat fee of $2.25 for ACH payments.
+There is a fixed rate of $0.30 plus 2.5% added to all credit card transactions.
+Please note that a processing fee of $1.50 will be charged for all Electronic Check Payments (ACH).

 The convenience fee is collected by a third party payment processor and is non-refundable.
 For your payment of taxes to be considered timely, you must complete the transaction by midnight on the tax due date.
 Partial payments on personal property tax are accepted.
 However, please be aware that payments on past due taxes are applied to penalty and interest first.
 All payments will be applied to the oldest balances first.